ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "emily/around-caroline-p85" "800" /%}}
 {{% fig "emily/around-caroline-cropped-p85" "800" /%}}

 My sense is that this is probably not Emily, but obviously this needs to be investigated further.
-Barbara Kone believes that this photo did not come from the Caroline History Room, and multiple attempts to contact Patricial Brhel have been unsuccessful.
+Barbara Kone believes that this photo did not come from the Caroline History Room, and multiple attempts to contact Patricia Brhel have been unsuccessful.

 I believe there is ample contextual evidence to suggest that Emily was a member of the Ladies Aid Society and also involved in some capacity with the Red Cross, although I don't believe I have direct evidence of these.